annaguidi/citibike_ridership_timelapse/README.md

 Citibike data can be found [here](https://s3.amazonaws.com/tripdata/index.html) I used the [March 2020 dataset](https://s3.amazonaws.com/tripdata/202003-citibike-tripdata.csv.zip).

-Initially, I was not sure whether I would end up visualizing differences in ridership by hour or by day, so after transforming the starttime and stoptime of each ride to a datetimestamp using `.to_datetime`, I create 4 new columns (start_hour, start_day, end_hour, end_day).
+Initially, I was not sure whether I would end up visualizing differences in ridership by hour or by day, so after transforming the starttime and stoptime of each ride to a datetimestamp using `.to_datetime`, I created 4 new columns (start_hour, start_day, end_hour, end_day).

-I have used this dataset before, and know from previous QA (see my other citibike repos), that it is a high quality dataset- so while my QA in this repo is not as extensive as it could be, I still check that each citibike station has only 1 lat/long associated with it.
-I then create 2 dataframes- one where I sum the number of rides across each Start Station by hour and day (number_pickups), and a second dataframe where I do the same for total dropoffs (number_dropoffs).
+I have used this dataset before, and know from previous QA (see my other citibike repos), that it is a high quality dataset- so while my QA in this repo is not as extensive as it could be, I still checked that each citibike station has only 1 lat/long associated with it.
+I then created 2 dataframes- one where I sum the number of rides across each Start Station by hour and day (number_pickups), and a second dataframe where I do the same for total dropoffs (number_dropoffs).
 We now know the number of total pickups and dropoffs for every station for every hour and day in the month of March 2020.

-However, I am interested in the total activity, so I then do an outer join on the datasets (which I QA), fill missing values with 0s, and create a new column, `activity`, which is just a sum of the `pickups` and `dropoffs` columns, as well as a `net_pickups` column, which is pickups - dropoffs.
+I was interested in the total activity, so in the code I then do an outer join on the datasets (which I QA), fill missing values with 0s, and create a new column, `activity`, which is just a sum of the `pickups` and `dropoffs` columns, as well as a `net_pickups` column, which is pickups - dropoffs.
 I never ended up using this last column, but might in the future.

 Now for some geoprocessing:
-* I make a `geometry` column by creating Points out of the station latitudes and longitudes using the `Shapely` library
+* I made a `geometry` column by creating Points out of the station latitudes and longitudes using the `Shapely` library
-* Initialize the crs
+* Initialized the crs
-* Then change the crs to to `espg = 2263`
+* Then changed the crs to to `espg = 2263`

 And with that, we are done with the data processing!
-In hindsight could have done more QA, but let's continue.
+In hindsight, I could have done more QA, but let's continue.

 ### 2. Initial Data Analysis

-In my personal experience, it's better to do some "boring", simple data analysis and visualizations before jumping into something more detailed and mapping out the data.
+In my personal experience, it's better to do some simple data analysis and visualizations before jumping into something more detailed and mapping out the data.
 So I created a simple line graph showing total ridership, across ALL stations, for each day of the month of March, 2020.
 You can see a peak on March 9th, and then a big decline after the 14th.
 Something definitely happened:

 ![img3](https://github.com/annaguidi/citibike_ridership_timelapse/blob/master/pics/newplot%20(2).png)